Symmetry-Aware Transformer-based Mirror Detection: Related Work

 \subsection{Reflection Symmetry Detection}

 Reflection symmetry detection aims to detect symmetry axes in given images.
-Early works in this task can be divided into two categories: keypoint matching detection and dense heatmap detection.
-For keypoint matching, Loy \emph{et al.}~\cite{loy2006detecting} adopted SIFT~\cite{lowe2004distinctive} to compute matched keypoints, and generated potential symmetry axes accordingly.
-Cornelius \emph{et al.}~\cite{cornelius2006detecting} took a single matching pair for hypothesizing with the local affine frame.
-For dense heatmap, Tsogkas \emph{et al.}~\cite{tsogkas2012learning} utilized pixel-level features to densely predict the symmetry area.
-Funk \emph{et al.}~\cite{funk2017beyond} employed CNNs to directly extract the symmetric features.
-Recently, Seo \emph{et al.}~\cite{Seo_2021_ICCV} proposed a novel polar matching convolution to encode the similarities among pixels.
+Early works in this task can be divided into two categories: keypoint matching detection and dense heatmap detection. \citeauthor{loy2006detecting} adopted SIFT~\cite{lowe2004distinctive} to compute matched keypoints, and generated potential symmetry axes accordingly. \citeauthor{cornelius2006detecting} took a single matching pair for hypothesizing with the local affine frame.
+For dense heatmap, \citeauthor{tsogkas2012learning} utilized pixel-level features to predict the symmetry area densely. \citeauthor{funk2017beyond} employed CNNs to extract the symmetric features directly.
+Recently, \citeauthor{Seo_2021_ICCV} proposed a novel polar matching convolution to encode the similarities among pixels.
 Contrary to the strict reflection symmetry, symmetry relationships in mirror cases are loosely defined.
 Therefore, reflection symmetry detection methods cannot be directly employed in mirror detection.
 To tackle this, we propose a dual-path Transformer-based structure with attention mechanisms in high-level features to model the loose symmetry relationships.